box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

     signer: YOUR_EMAIL+a@gmail.com
   Prepare url: None
 ```
-Go to the inbox of the sender and complete the sign request.
+Go to the inbox of the sender and complete the signature request.

 >Notice that there was no document preparation required, since the template already had the signature requirements.